dceejay/node-red-contrib-zeromq/README.md

 to send can be specified by the comma separated **fields** configuration.

 The **topic** to send can be fixed in the configuration if required.

+#### Request

+A node to handle ZeroMQ pair, request and response messaging modes.

+The **host** should be specified as a ZeroMQ connection string.
+This is typically of the form 'tcp://ip.address.of.host:port'

+ZeroMQ can support multipart messages and extra 'msg' properties to send can be specified by the comma separated **fields** configuration.